wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-anti-fraud-detection-microservice-in-net-and-vonage.md

 ---
-title: Create an Anti-Fraud Detection Microservice in .NET and Vonage
+title: Create a Fraud Detection Microservice in .NET and Vonage
 description: Create a .NET microservice that can verify phone numbers and send that information back to multiple consumers/services.
 Each consumer can make their own decision about how they want to use the results.
 You also understand